 - PHS is a community of users – This means we all share space and agree to fair server use.
 Details about this are described below and will ensure an efficient and productive research environment.
-But for now, please (a) monitor your storage, and (b) log out (see your server User Guide for information)
+But for now, please (a) monitor your storage on the Data Portal and on the server, and (b) don’t forget log out (see your server User Guide for information) from the server

 - Data Access, Not Data Download – Data and documentation must stay securely stored on PHS-approved machines.
 At this time, you are permitted to transfer aggregated data tables only from PHS-Win or PHS-Linux to your own computer.
 Please revisit the Data Use Agreement (DUA) you signed and submitted to PHS for more information.